-NFL Week 8 Power Rankings: Ravens Rise; Patriots Continue Dominance
+NESN

 1. New England Patriots (7-0, last week’s rank: 1): “The Boogeymen” will be giving poor Sam Darnold nightmares for a while.
 Are we ruling out New England actually using apparitions on defense? #GhostGate?

-2. New Orleans Saints (6-1; 2): Teddy Bridgewater is 5-0 as starter in Drew Brees’ absence.
+2. New Orleans Saints (6-1; 2): Teddy Bridgewater is 5-0 as the starter in Drew Brees’ absence.
 But even more impressively, the Saints defense has been pretty stout.
 With Brees on his way back either in Week 8 or following the Week 9 bye, you have to think the Saints only will improve going forward.

 3. San Francisco 49ers (6-0; 3): It was messy, but that was about all the weather would permit in Washington.
 The defense has allowed 10 points over the last three weeks.

 4. Green Bay Packers (6-1; 4): The Packers needed an emphatic win and Aaron Rodgers needed an emphatic performance.
-Both of those things happened Sunday.
-A big one awaits at Arrowhead Stadium next Sunday night.
+They got both Sunday, and now a big one awaits at Arrowhead Stadium on Sunday night.

-5. Kansas City Chiefs (5-2; 6): The Chiefs get a much-needed bounce back trouncing of the Denver Broncos, but it came at a cost as Patrick Mahomes will miss time with a knee injury.
+5. Kansas City Chiefs (5-2; 6): The Chiefs get a much-needed bounce-back trouncing of the Denver Broncos, but it came at a cost as Patrick Mahomes will miss time with a knee injury.
 Can Andy Reid work wonders with a backup quarterback?

 6. Minnesota Vikings (5-2; 7): Kirk Cousins has thrown for 300 yards in three consecutive games as the Vikings managed to win a shootout against the Detroit Lions.
 They appear to be the Packers’ lone challenger in the NFC North.

 7. Baltimore Ravens (5-2; 15): Lamar Jackson continues to lead a dynamic running game.
-But the highlight on Sunday was the Ravens defense forcing Russell Wilson and the Seahawks into their worst performance of the season, in Seattle no less.
+But the highlight Sunday was the Ravens defense forcing Russell Wilson and the Seahawks into their worst performance of the season, in Seattle no less.

 8. Seattle Seahawks (5-2; 5): Russell Wilson has been the picture of consistency for quite some time, but Seattle’s offense shut down when the running game couldn’t get going against Baltimore.
 Turnovers also reared their head.

-9. Dallas Cowboys (4-3; 11): Jason Garrett can breathe a little bit for now following a very complete performance against the Eagles.
-For now, the Cowboys still have control of the NFC East, which isn’t saying much.
+9. Dallas Cowboys (4-3; 11): Jason Garrett can breathe a little, for now, after a very complete performance against the Eagles.
+The Cowboys still have control of the NFC East, which isn’t saying much.

 10. Carolina Panthers (4-2; 8): The Panthers sit tight during their bye week, but their biggest test sits out in front of them as they take on the Niners on the road.
 Will an extra week of prep make the difference?